bosslady808/Aerovigil/README.md

 - Greater circadian disruption increases fatigue likelihood
 - More rest before duty lowers fatigue risk

-The total is converted into a capped score from **0 to 100**, making it easier to understand risk severity.
+The total is converted into a capped score from **0–100**, making it easier to understand risk severity.

+### Workflow

+Flight Schedule Inputs
+↓
+Fatigue Prediction Algorithm
+↓
+Fatigue Risk Score
+↓
+Risk Classification & Mitigation Guidance
+↓
+Safety Dashboard Visualization

 ---

-## 5. Example Use Cases
+# 5. Example Use Cases

 AeroVigil can be used as a prototype concept for: